Map Begin Function - C++ Programming Tutorial

 Room3 = 300

-In the above example, we are using an STL algorithm std::for-each to iterate over the map.
-It will iterate on each of the map element and call the callback provided by us.
+In the example given, we are employing an STL algorithm called std::for-each to loop through the map.
+This algorithm will traverse through each element within the map and execute the specified callback function.

 Example 3